therealOri/GCMlib/README.md

     GCMlib - A minimalistic and simple encryption library.
 For encrypting data using AES GCM mode.
 </h1>
 <p align="center">
-    GCMlib allows you to encrypt and decrypt strings of text via AES in GCM mode with a password derived key.
+    GCMlib allows you to encrypt and decrypt data via AES in GCM mode with a password derived key.
 Your encrypted data/strings can only be decrypted using the aformentioned key.
 You can use this for a variety of things from securing passwords, encrypting HWIDs and files.
 Making AES encryption a little bit easier!
 </p>

 <h1></h1>